soyersoyer/rightana/README.md

 |EnableRegistration|true|Whether registration enabled or not|

 ## Limitations
-This software is under development and the database format is not stable yet.
-Don't use it if you regret your data!
+This software is under initial development (0.x) and the database format may change in the future.
+In other words, it is not guaranteed that the next version of the software will be able to read the the data stored by the current version.

 ## Coming features
 - Admin page